lepperm/Learning-Log/_posts/2020-08-08-Learning-Log-Inception.markdown

 Trying to stick to official documentation whenever possible has served me quite well to this point, as far as foundational understanding.
 When that fails, Stack Overflow and GitLab/GitHub issue pages have been an excellent source of insight and understanding of where problems come from and how/if they have been resolved, or what the developers intend.

-Moving forward, and with the sheer quantity of information and learning required to grow and build skills, my intent with this log is to chronical major learning sources both for record keeping and future reference.
+Moving forward, and with the sheer quantity of information and learning required to grow and build skills, my intent with this log is to chronicle major learning sources both for record keeping and future reference.
 Searching towards this end, I came across [this repository](https://github.com/Syknapse/My-Learning-Tracker) from [Skynapse](https://github.com/Syknapse) on GitHub and was really inspired to implement something similar.

 ## Process